jlfinlayson/Eat-Da-Burger/README.md

 # EAT DA BURGER

-EAT DA BURGER is a Bob's Burger themed app that allows users to create and eat the iconic burgers featured in the show. <br>
+Eat Da Burger is a Bob's Burger themed app that allows users to create and eat the iconic burgers featured in the show. <br>

  ### Technologies Used